 Performance units and performance shares may be granted under our 2008 Equity Incentive Plan.
 Performance units and performance shares are awards that will result in a payment to a participant only if performance goals established by the administrator are achieved or the awards otherwise vest.
 The administrator will establish organizational or individual performance goals in its discretion, which, depending on the extent to which they are met, will determine the number and/or the value of performance units and performance shares to be paid out to participants.
-After the grant of a performance unit or performance share, the administrator, in its sole discretion, may reduce or waive any performance objectives or other vesting provisions for such performance units or performance units shall have an initial dollar value established by the administrator prior to the grant date.
-Performance shares shall have an initial value equal to the fair market value of our common stock on the grant date.
-The administrator, in its sole discretion, may pay earned performance units or performance shares in the form of cash, in shares or in some combination thereof.
+After the grant of a performance shares, here administrator, in its sole discretion, may reduce or waive any performance objectives or other vesting provisions for such performance units or performance shares.
+Performance units shall have an initial dollar value established by the administrator prior to the grant date.
+Performance shares shares in the form of cash, in shares or in some combination thereof.